 Penalties and appeals

-If you’re coming back to the UK from outside the EU and you don’t declare food that’s not allowed, it will be taken away.
+If you’re coming back to the UK from outside the EU, Liechtenstein, Norway or Switzerland and you do not declare food that’s not allowed, it will be taken away.
 You could face severe delays and face possible charge and prosecution.

-You can appeal for compensation if you believe your products shouldn’t have been taken away.
+You can appeal for compensation if you think your products should not have been taken away.